 Create a ritual.

 Although others may find this foolish, having a funeral for your pet that has died can be helpful.
 This gives families time to acknowledge the loss, share special memories and create time to openly express emotions.

 Everyone grieves differently and everyone's emotions and feelings will vary.
 Remember that each person in your family is unique and they will grieve in their own unique way.

 What about a new pet?

 It is often tempting to want to immediately go out and get another pet.
 Remember that a new pet takes time and energy, which may be hard to give at this time.
 It also sends a message to a child that when something is lost you buy another one.
-In reality that is often not possible.
-Give your family time to heal from this loss before considering a new addition to your family.
+In reality, that is often not possible.
+Give your family time to heal from this loss before considering a new addition.